Planned Maintenance

 Definition of Planned maintenance

-Planned maintenance refers to any maintenance activity that is scheduled in advance, based on a defined plan to ensure equipment, assets, or facilities operate efficiently and reliably.
-It includes both preventive maintenance (regular inspections and servicing to prevent failures) and corrective maintenance (repairs identified during inspections but not urgent).
-Planned maintenance aims to reduce unplanned downtime, optimize resource allocation, and improve asset performance by ensuring that maintenance tasks are carried out at the right time with the necessary tools, parts, and personnel ready'
+Planned maintenance is any maintenance activity scheduled in advance according to a defined plan so equipment, assets, and facilities run efficiently and reliably.
+It covers preventive maintenance (routine inspections and service to prevent failures) and planned corrective maintenance (repairs identified during inspections that aren’t urgent).
+Planned maintenance reduces unexpected downtime, helps allocate parts and labor efficiently, and improves asset performance by ensuring tasks are done at the right time with the right tools and staff ready.

 Common Examples of Planned Maintenance